braid-org/braid-spec/README.md

 ### Braid Patch — `draft-xx-httpbis-braidpatch-00.txt`

-A general patch format
+A general patch format.
+It allows one to mix and match
- - Can apply a variety of Merge-Types (ie. CRDT and OT merge algorithms)
+ - multiple `Merge-Types` (ie. CRDT and OT merge algorithms)
- - To a variety of Content-Types (ie. data formats)
+ - with multiple `Content-Types` (ie. data formats)

+It uses a uniform syntax that is easy to read.

 ### Linked JSON — `draft-xx-httpbis-linkedjson-00.txt`

 Linked JSON is an extension to JSON that defines a new datatype: a "Link".
+This allows a JSON objects to compose across websites.

 ## Contributing

-Access control is wiki-style: anyone can edit.
-Just let people know on the [Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).
+You are welcome to edit any of these documents.
 To get Github access, send your login to [Michael](mailto:toomim@gmail.com).
+Discuss edits on the [Braid mailing list](https://groups.google.com/forum/#!forum/braid-http).

 Discussion of the finished drafts will occur on the [IETF HTTPWG mailing list](https://lists.w3.org/Archives/Public/ietf-http-wg/)